 Castle Craig has experience in treating addiction to alcohol and various drugs.
 We have gained a lot of knowledge over the years.
 From common drugs to substances that are less likely to be thought of, such as medicines.
-Look here for an overview of all types of drugs.

 Many people drink without problems, but alcohol addiction is a big problem.
 Long-term and heavy drinking can have serious consequences for your health, personal relationships and career.
 Alcohol addiction can develop as a result of alcohol abuse.
 From that moment on, controlled drinking has become a thing of the past.

 Make no mistake about it: when overused is alcohol an unadulterated drug.
 It is a drug with a psychotropic effect.
 This means that the drug affects the user's psyche.
 This allows you to develop both mental and physical dependence.

 The effect of cocaine is noticeable almost immediately.
 Locally it has a narcotic effect, but centrally it is a strong stimulus on the brain.
 Cocaine mimics the body's natural adrenaline response to stress.
 In small amounts, cocaine makes you feel euphoric, cheerful, clear and alert.
 The user becomes chatty and self-confidence increases.
 It can also cause a temporary decrease in appetite and less need for sleep.

 With repeated use of cocaine, long-term changes can occur in the brain, especially in the reward system.
 This usually leads to an addiction that is physically and mentally damaging.
 Cocaine also often causes financial problems due to the high price.